pltr/onering/README.md

     _There are optimizations to be made in each case.
 They can have significant effect on performance._

 * **Which one should I use?**
-    _If you're not sure, MPMC will likely to be the safest choice._
+    _If you're not sure, MPMC will likely to be the safest choice.
+However, MPMC queues are almost never a good design choice._

 * **I think I found a bug/something doesn't work as expectd** _Feel free to open an issue_